 Notices are visibly posted by library photocopier and printers, reminding users of the need for compliance with the U.S. Copyright Act.

-For more information regarding Copyright laws and regulations, Resurrection University personnel may visit: http://libguides.resu.edu/copyright
+For more information regarding Copyright laws and regulations, Oak Point University personnel may visit: http://libguides.oakpoint.edu/copyright

-Please contact the Director of Library Services if you have questions.
+Please contact the Library at library@oakpoint.edu if you have questions about copyright and fair use.